Differentially private federated learning for localized control of infectious disease dynamics: Introduction

 In order to report dynamics and allow predictions by simultaneously addressing privacy concerns, COVID-19 case counts had been aggregated and reported on county-level throughout the pandemic in Germany~\cite{Robert_Koch-Institut_SARS-CoV-2_Infektionen_in_2025}.
 We use these official aggregates as a proof-of-concept dataset to evaluate our method, which is intended for settings where finer-grained, potentially sensitive data remain with the LHAs.
 While aggregation reduces disclosure risk, it does not provide formal privacy guarantees~\cite{dwork2017exposed}.
-In this study, we propose a differentially private federated learning approach designed to improve the prediction of new cases of a circulating pathogen, while providing theoretical guarantees for the protection of each participants information (client-level DP).
-While we validate our approach on published data on county-level, we suggest to explore the potential of localized predictions on a finer spatial scale when available.
+Our work builds on established algorithms for federated learning with differential privacy~\cite{geyer2018differentiallyprivatefederatedlearning,10.1145/3378679.3394533,9069945} and selected DP-FL mechanism.
+To allow the reliable application in a public health context, we focus on a realistic infectious disease forecasting use case to study and evaluate client-level DP-FL on county-level COVID-19 data from two distinct epidemic phases in Germany.
+Selecting an established setup in which clients send clipped model updates and the server adds Gaussian noise calibrated to a target $(\varepsilon,\delta)$-DP guarantee via a R\'enyi DP accountant, we map out the privacy-utility tradeoff across a broad grid of privacy budgets and identify ranges of $\varepsilon$ for which forecasts remain practically useful.
+Our findings are intended to inform public health researchers and practitioners about which privacy budgets are compatible with accurate localized predictions.